 Ted McCutcheon is founder of Securities Law Counsel, PLLC, where he counsels private fund advisers and wealth managers on Advisers Act and regulatory compliance matters.
 Before founding his law firm, Securities Law Counsel, McCutcheon served as Senior Trial Counsel at the SEC, and in-house as general counsel and chief compliance officer for three RIAs, and a CPO and CTA.
 He was an adjunct professor of SEC Enforcement Law at Florida International University College of Law, has lectured at the University of Miami on fiduciary duty, regulatory compliance, and other topics, and regularly speaks and writes about adviser law and compliance.
 A licensed attorney in New York and Florida, McCutcheon graduated from Brown University and Cornell Law School.

 Christopher Mulligan is a partner in Weil’s Private Funds practice, based in Washington, D.C.
 He represents a wide range of asset managers, as well as middle-market and newly-formed advisers, on various regulatory issues.
-Mulligan acts as outside regulatory counsel, advising on SEC examinations and investigations, marketing rule compliance, fund formation, mock examinations, SEC registration, Form ADV, Form PF, code of ethics, custody issues, LPA compliance, annual reviews and strategic advice.
+Mulligan acts as outside regulatory counsel to asset managers on SEC examinations and investigations, marketing rule compliance, fund formation, mock examinations, SEC registration, Form ADV, Form PF, code of ethics, custody issues, LPA compliance, annual reviews and strategic advice.
 Before joining Weil in 2024, he spent over a decade at the SEC, most recently as investment adviser/private funds senior advisor and co-coordinator of the SEC’s Private Funds Specialized Working Group.
 He earned his J.D. from Georgetown University.

 William A. Nelson is associate general counsel and director of public policy at the IAA.
 Previously, he was assistant general counsel and public policy counsel at CFP Board and chief compliance officer for Mercer Advisors.
 He has also held roles as an attorney with both the U.S. Departments of Justice and Veterans Affairs.
 Nelson has served as an adjunct professor at the University of Denver Sturm College of Law and George Washington University Law School.
 He received his undergraduate degree from the University of Tulsa, his J.D. with Honors from the University of Tulsa College of Law, and his LL.M. from the George Washington University Law School.